MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 large, the normal model will describe the variability in sample proportions quite well; when the observations violate the conditions, the normal model can be inaccurate.

 \BeginKnitrBlock{onebox}<div class="onebox">**Conditions for the sampling distribution of
-    $\hat{p}$ to be normal.**
+    $\hat{p}$ to be approximately normal.**

   The sampling distribution for $\hat{p}$ based on a sample of size $n$ from a population with a true proportion $\pi$ can be modeled using a normal distribution  when:

-1. **Independence.** The sample's observations are independent, i.e., the outcome of one observation does not influence the outcome of another.
+1. **Independence.** The sample observations are independent, i.e., the outcome of one observation does not influence the outcome of another.
 This condition is met if data come from a simple random sample of the target population.

 2. **Success-failure condition.** We expected to see at least 10 successes and 10 failures in the sample, i.e., $n\pi\geq10$ and